|Nintendo Copilas (1971)|

 To make a copy, the original and a piece of photo paper are placed on top of each other, and fed into the slot in the front of the Copilas.
 The belts inside ensure the two sheets stay aligned while they are transported along the fluorescent tube-light.

-After the sheets have made a full round, they are thrown out again at the front.
+After the sheets have made a full round, they are ejected again at the front.
 The photo paper now has been exposed in the areas not covered by the text and images on the original.

 In the final step, the exposed photo paper is fed through the slot on the top.
-Here another set of wheels transport it along the ink from the basis.
+Here another set of wheels transport it along the developing liquid in the basin.

-The ink sticks to the areas that are not exposed, thus creating a copy.
+The developing liquid reacts with the areas that are not exposed, thus creating a copy.
 It is not quite laser sharp, and requires some time to dry, but it does the trick.

 A television commercial that was made for the Copilas provides a good demonstration of the copy quality.

-In the image below, the orignal and photo paper are inserted into the machine.
+In the image below, the original and photo paper are inserted into the machine.
 You can see the fluorescent light shining through the front slot.

 The original that is used in the television commercial contains the Copilas name (in katakana script) and the retail price of ¥9,800.
 As the low price was the main selling point, it was a clever idea to include it so prominent in the commercial this way.